dpgoetz/sos/doc/source/index.rst

 Building Packages
 -----------------
-There are a couple of ways to do so.

 #.
 With python-stdeb::
     To build packages
     ``sudo easy_install stdeb``

     cd into sos directory and run: ``python setup.py --command-packages=stdeb.command bdist_deb``

 #.
 With debuild::
     First install ``apt-get install build-essential devscripts dh-make``

     Rename the sos directory to sos-VERSION